White lion: Reino Animal

 Mexican zoo Reino Animal, located in Otumba, State of Mexico, also has a couple of white lions which can be seen at the "Safari Leones" (Lions' Safari).

 The Wild Animal Sanctuary

 The Wild Animal Sanctuary, located in Keenesburg, Colorado, has at times had white lions rescued from various for-profit zoos or other exploitative situations.
 All animals at the sanctuary live out the remainder of their lives in large open-air enclosures free from further exploitation.

 Lake Tobias Wildlife Park

 Lake Tobias Wildlife Park in Halifax, Pennsylvania, has two white lions residing with a tawny male African lion named Leo.

 Oceania

 National Zoo & Aquarium, Canberra

 The National Zoo & Aquarium, Canberra, Australia is home to 2 White Lions, brother & sister, Jake & Mischka.

 Kingdom of Zion

 Kingdom of Zion, a private zoo in New Zealand, possesses six male white lions and four female white lions.

 Mansfield Zoo

 The Mansfield Zoo, Victoria, Australia has three white lions, one age 25 and two age 20 who are brothers from the same litter as the two in the National Zoo & Aquarium.

-Genetics

-Genetically, the white lion is the same subspecies as the tawny South African lion (Panthera leo melanochaita), which is found in some wildlife reserves in South Africa, and in zoological parks around the world.
-White lions are not albinos, but leucistic.
-They have pigment visible in the eyes (which may be the normal hazel or golden color, blue-gray, or green-gray), paw pads and lips.
-Blue-eyed white lions exist and may be selectively bred.
-The leucistic trait is due to a recessive mutation in the gene for Tyrosinase (TYR), an enzyme responsible for the production of melanins.
-More severe mutations in the same gene have been found to cause albinism in many species, while another less severe mutation in the same gene is responsible for the Chinchilla coloring trait seen in several mammals.
-Reduced pigment production decreases the deposition of pigment along the hair shaft, restricting it to the tips.
-The less pigment there is along the hair shaft, the paler the lion.
-As a result, "white" lions range from blonde to near-white.
-The males have pale manes and tail tips instead of the usual dark tawny or black.